ordina-ncore/ordina-ncore.github.io/_posts/2017-06-14-stieve-verheyden-angular-forms.md

 Let’s see how much effort we need to refactor our template-driven form into a reactive or model-driven one.
 When taking the reactive form approach we will define the form-model by creating the `FormGroup` and the form instance our self, in our component-class.
 After this we’ll bind the template to our form model.
 This means that the form won’t be modifying our data model directly.

 ### Import ReactiveFormsModule
 First thing we need to do is loading the correct module.
-To be able to use Reactive form directives we need to import Angular’s `ReactiveFormsModule`, which can also be found in the `@angular/forms` module, into our application module (AppModule.ts).
+To be able to use Reactive form directives we need to import Angular’s `ReactiveFormsModule`, whichUpda export AppModule {}

-{% highlight coffeescript %}
-import { NgModule } from '@angular/core';
-import { BrowserModule } from '@angular/platform-browser';
-import { ReactiveFormsModule } from '@angular/forms';

-@NgModule({
-  imports: [BrowserModule, ReactiveFormsModule],
-  declarations: [AppComponent],
-  bootstrap: [AppComponent]
-})
-export AppModule {}
 {% endhighlight %}